ASF

 When has few columns, as it does here with a single dosing route, the controllability Gramian has rapidly decaying eigenvalues, and a low-rank alternating-direction-implicit or rational-Krylov iteration builds a tall thin factor with such that , working only through sparse solves against and never forming the dense Gramian at all.
 The dominant columns of span exactly the strongly reachable subspace, so the same factor that made the Gramian affordable also carries the balanced-truncation answer: [balanced-truncation]'s reduced model and [hankel-singular-values]'s spectrum are read directly off (and its observability counterpart), and no separate identifiability computation is needed.
 Computability and the observability verdict are delivered by one algorithm.

-25. Scaling family
+IV.6.
+Scaling family

-We now grow Section 19's network in two deliberate ways and watch the Hankel spectrum.
+We now grow Section III.5's network in two deliberate ways and watch the Hankel spectrum.
 First to , adding two near-duplicate peripheral compartments and one slow deep compartment alongside the retained TMDD complex; then to , adding a third near-duplicate peripheral, a second deep compartment, and extending the complex into a two-step cascade that ends in an internalised product.
 The rates are chosen so that both matrices stay Metzler and mass-conserving, so nothing about their positivity or stability is at issue; the only variable under test is what the Hankel spectrum does as the count climbs.

 Example (A k=5 and k=8 growth of the TMDD network).